CosmosDB/labs/technical_deep_dive/04-querying_the_database_using_sql.md

     > The DocumentQuery class will allow us to determine if there are more results available and page through results.

-1. Locate the following line of code:
+1. Locate the following lines of code:

     ```c#
     foreach(StudentProfile profile in query)